nishantpoorswani/15618-final-project/README.md

 **5) List the issues that concern you the most.
 Are there any remaining unknowns (things you simply don’t know how to solve, or resource you don’t know how to get) or is it just a matter of coding and doing the work?**

 Once we implement the different snooping-based cache coherence protocols, there is a challenge to verify the correctness of these protocols.
-Since, it's event driven we still need to think of the best possible way to verify the correctness.
+Since it's event driven we still need to think of the best possible way to verify the correctness.

 ## MILESTONE 2

 **Update since Milestone 1:**
-1) Implemented MI, MSI, MESI snooping based cache coherence protocols.
+1) Implemented MI, MSI(100% deliverable), MESI (125% deliverable) snooping based cache coherence protocols.
 2) Integrated the above protocols to our event-driven cache simulator.
-3) Integrated graphical visualisation to compare per thread misses/hits/evictions
+3) Integrated graphical visualization to compare per thread misses/hits/evictions (125% deliverable)

-**Pending tasks:**
+**Pending tasks:(More than 125% deliverable)**
 1) Compare different snooping protocols on the same parallel program
 2) Provide cache statistics for specific functions

-**Ideas to further the project**
+**Ideas to further the project (More than 125% deliverable)**
 1) Provide cache coherent traffic statistics
+2) Run the simulator on various Assignments and lecture material in the course and validate the analysis

 ## AUTHORS: